RELATES TO: KRS 311.671, 311.673(1), 311.680

 (2) Emergency transfer.

-(a) The certified acupuncturist shall identify the nearest emergency room facility by name, address and telephone number.
+(a) The licensed acupuncturist shall identify the nearest emergency room facility by name, address and telephone number.

 (3) Referral to appropriate health-care facilities or practitioners.